input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 function that is the entry code for the heap object.

-Similar to the tables-next-to-code optimisation discussed above, we use the fact the JS functions are objects that can have properties to store the info table fields as properties of the function itself.
+Similar to the tables-next-to-code optimisation discussed above, we use the fact that JS functions are objects which have properties to store the info table fields as properties of the function itself.

 Example of an info table / entry function: